blazium-engine/blazium-docs/getting_started/introduction/first_look_at_the_editor.rst

 .. _doc_intro_to_the_editor_interface:

-First look at Godot's interface
+First look at Blazium's interface
 ===============================

-This page will give you a brief overview of Godot's interface.
+This page will give you a brief overview of Blazium's interface.
 We're going to look at the different main screens and docks to help you situate yourself.

 .. seealso:: For a comprehensive breakdown of the editor's interface and how to